knative/eventing/docs/spec/overview.md

 ## Provisioner

 **Provisioner** catalogs available implementations of _Channels_.
-_Provisioners_ hold a JSON Schema that is used to validate the _Source_ and _Channel_ input arguments. _Provisioners_ make it possible to provide cluster wide defaults for the _Channels_ they provision.
+_Provisioners_ hold a JSON Schema that is used to validate the _Channel_ input arguments. _Provisioners_ make it possible to provide cluster wide defaults for the _Channels_ they provision.

 _Provisioners_ do not directly handle events.
 They are 1:N with _Channels_.